elastic/examples/Machine Learning/Security analytics recipes/HTTP_Data_Exfiltration/README.md

 ## Use Case Recipe

     For:                All outbound HTTP requests (optionally filtered for allowed requests)
     Model:              Sum of outbound bytes contained in HTTP requests
     Detect:             Unusually high sum of bytes
     Compared to:        Population of all host domains in HTTP requests Partition by:       source system initiating the HTTP requests
-    Exclude:      domains that occur frequently in the analysis Prep time:    Run analysis on HTTP queries from period of 2 weeks or longer
+    Exclude:            domains that occur frequently in the analysis
-    Blend:        Run this EAB use case by itself, or along with other data exfiltration EAB’s Serve Results:Influencer clients are likely sources of HTTP exfiltration activity
+    Duration:           Run analysis on HTTP queries from period of 2 weeks or longer Related recipes:    Run this EAB use case by itself, or along with other data exfiltration EAB’s
+    Results:            Influencer clients are likely sources of HTTP exfiltration activity

 ## Input Features and Candidate Influencers